BorjaOteroFerreira/IALab-Suite/README.md

 Make a copy of the file llama_chat_format.py renaming it to llama_chat_format.bk and paste the attached file into this repository.

-This solution is provisional but necessary to use models like Mixtral and others that need templates that are not included by default in the llama-cpp library until you implement a template editor to create, load and save templates without having to replace library files. library
+This solution is provisional but necessary to use models such as Mixtral and others that need templates that are not included by default in the library llama-cpp the implementation of a template editor to create, load and save templates without having to replace library files
 ## Usage

 Download the [model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q8_0.gguf?download=true) and place it in the models/llama folder.